djstory/podcasting/README.md

+- Duplicate your new track to create as many tracks as you'll need
+- Save your project

+### 2) Setup Your Tracks

-- Create a new track, then duplicate it to create as many tracks as you'll want (here 5)
+- Duplicate your new track to create as many tracks as you'll need
-- Start importing the audio you files you have (dragging files in is the easiest way to do this)
+- Start importing your the audio files you have (dragging files in is the easiest way to do this)
-  - Import music
-- Record intro and outro
+  - Place tracks from top to bottom according to the order they will occur in your episodeOPTIONAL: Record your own intro and outro
+-
   - Find a good level and distance—make sure you're not distorting
 - Import main podcast audio

+### 3) Record and Edit Your Speaking Tracks

+#### *Recording*

+* Select the track you want to record in and select Record Enable (small red button on track)
+  * If the Record Enable button is not visible, you can set it to appear by right clicking on the track head and selecting Configure Track Head
+* Rename the track something descriptive
+* Check that your mic input levels are good (loud enough but without getting into the red)
+* Place the cursor at the start of the track and hit record

+#### *Editing*

+* When you have a take that you like, cut off the areas of the track you don't want
+  * To select an area to remove, put the cursor on side, right click, and select Split at Playhead
+  * Select the region you don't want and hit delete
+* Open the sound library and select the patch you want for the track (Narration Vocal is ideal)
+* In Smart Controls (at bottom of screen), us the track's Noise Gate to reduce any white noise

+### 4) Import Your Additional Audio

+* With a Finder window open nearby, drag in the additional audio files you want to use
+  * Intro or outro tracks
+  * Jingles
+  * Sound bites
+  * Interview audio
+* Arrange the tracks in order from top to bottom according to when you plan for them to appear

-### Edit
+### 5) Edit and Arrange All Tracks